 The end result is that it reduces your adjusted gross income (AGI) so you pay taxes on less, and a lower AGI can directly affect your eligibility for numerous other deductions and tax credits as well.

 You can deduct interest on student loans paid by you if you use the single, head of household, or qualifying widow(er) filing status, or on loans paid by you or your spouse if you file a joint return.
 You can't claim the student loan interest deduction if you file a separate married return or if you can be claimed as a dependent on someone else's tax return.

 You must also be legally obligated to repay the loan.
 You—or your spouse if you file a joint return—must be the signatory on the loan.
 You can't claim the deduction if your child takes out the loan in their own name and is the obligor, even if you make the payments for them.
 Only they can do so—provided, of course, that you're not claiming them as a dependent.

 The IRS provides an interactive tool to help taxpayers determine whether they're eligible for the student loan interest deduction.
 It takes about 10 minutes to complete, and you'll need your income information, including your AGI, your filing status, and a list of the expenses that the loan or loans paid for.

 The loan must be a qualified student loan for the benefit of you, your spouse, or your dependent.
 Loans from a qualified employer plan don't count, nor do private loans from family or friends.

-The most student loan interest you can claim as a tax deduction is limited to $2,500 as of the 2017 tax year.
-The deduction is also limited by your income—it's reduced for taxpayers with modified adjusted gross incomes in a certain phase-out range and it's eventually eliminated entirely if your MAGI is too high.
+The maximum student loan interest deduction you can claim is $2,500 as of the 2021 tax year, and it might be less.
+It can be limited by your income.
+The deduction is reduced for taxpayers with modified adjusted gross incomes (MAGIs) in a certain phaseout range and is eventually eliminated entirely if your MAGI is too high.

-You must also add back the following exclusions and deductions if you took any of them, but these are somewhat rare:
+You must also add back the following exclusions and deductions if you took any of them, but these are somewhat uncommon: